-Day 1-2: Arrive Delhi
+Day 1-2: Arrive Delhi Meals: D

-Meals: D

-Upon arrival in Delhi, your National Escort or Local Guide from Wendy Wu Tours will meet you at the Delhi International Airport in the Arrivals Hall.
+Fly to Delhi, your National Escort or Local Guide from Wendy Wu Tours will meet you at the Delhi International Airport in the Arrivals Hall.
 Together with other group members who may be arriving at a similar time, you will transfer 45 minutes to your hotel and check-in.